OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-01.md

 ## Romans 1:2

-which he promised beforehand through his prophets in the holy Scriptures,
+which he had promised long ago through his prophets in the holy Scriptures,

 ## Romans 1:3